-- Items you forgot to include, such as the possible cost of moving systems and data between the current DC and the new facility.
+- You forgot to include items such as the possible cost of moving systems and data between the current DC and the new facility.

 - Factors like LEED project and construction criteria to help make the new facility as ecologically friendly as possible.

 Wow, Is It Really Going to Cost That Much?

 Some additional data center facilities are very big-ticket items.
 After spending around $120 million on its data center facilities in Singapore, Google signed off on a $380 million expansion.
 Budgets can also be bigger than funds available, whatever the levels under discussion.
 If so, other solutions may be preferable.
 They may include the use of colocation facilities, where all-in monthly fees can be easier to handle and more affordable.

 Is modular design the solution for easy expansion of data centers?
 Share your opinion with us with a line or two in the space for comments below.